ultra-precise/Show-Object-Properties/README.md

-This script will show all the properties of any provided object ("a")
+This script will show all the properties of any given object ("a")

 Example :
 ```js